Cash-rich Zurich Insurance eyes bid for British rival RSA

 RSA shares stuck well below the reported 550p offer price, with analysts saying this reflected uncertainty a deal would take place.
 Zurich shares fell 1.8 percent on concern that a deal would cut chances of cash being returned to shareholders.

-Zurich had said in May it had $3 billion in extra capital it would either hand back to its owners or spend on acquisitions by the end of next year.
+Zurich had said in May it had $3 billion (£1.9 billion) in extra capital it would either hand back to its owners or spend on acquisitions by the end of next year.

 After multiple profit warnings, triggered in part by an accounting scandal in Ireland, RSA hired former RBS boss Stephen Hester last year to lead its recovery.
 The company swung to a profit in 2014.